Harder or Smarter?

 The only way to guarantee any of them is to aim for all of them.

 Set big goals and play the long game.

-This long-term mentality not only makes us perform better in sports and business but also more fulfilled individuals in life too!
+This long-term mentality makes us perform better in sports and business and more fulfilled individuals in life too!

-Through this approach, you can enjoy small successes as well as the ongoing journey to overall success in sports or business.
+Through this approach, you can enjoy small successes and the ongoing journey to overall success in sports or business.

-These high performance habits can be and is beneficial at all stages in your journey.
+These high-performance habits can be and are beneficial at all stages in your journey.

 Habit #1: Hard Effort